After All It's Only Life

 After All It's Only Life (Las Boludas) is a 1993 Argentine comedy film directed and written by Víctor Dínenzon and written by José Ángel Esteban.
 The film stars Gerardo Romano.
 It premiered on 5 August 1993 in Buenos Aires.

-Plot summary
+Plot

 Three women ridiculed by their spouses glide to take revenge themselves with the intention to demonstrate to them that they are quite different from what is being portrayed.